What Is Septic Tank?

 Septic Tank Design 3 Chambers | 2 Tank Septic System Design

-British Standard Septic Tank Design
+British Standard Design of Septic Tank

-The British standard is given following formula septic tank design and calculates the wastewater flow for a septic tank.
+The British standard is given following the formula septic tank design and calculates the wastewater flow for a septic tank.

 C=A + P (rq + ns)